nadalsol/themountdata/README.md

 ## Authors

-This project has been designed and developed by 🎩&nbsp;&nbsp;🐧&nbsp;&nbsp;[Mr. Puffin Studio](http://mrpuffin.studio/), a communication studio based in Vilassar de Mar, Barcelona.
+This project has been designed and developed by&nbsp;🎩&nbsp;🐧&nbsp;[Mr. Puffin Studio](http://mrpuffin.studio/), a communication studio based in Vilassar de Mar, Barcelona.

 <table>
   <tbody>